ILikeAI/AlwaysReddy/README.md

 6. Make a copy of the `config.py.example` file and rename the copy to `config.py`
 7. Make a copy of the `.env.example` file and rename it as `.env` and place your OpenAI API key in the file.
 8. Run the assistant! `python main.py`
 9. If you need ffmpeg installed run the `ffmpegsetup.bat` script as administrator in the scripts folder.
+If you have troubles with this, try the steps steps here: https://github.com/openai/whisper#setup

 <details>
 <summary>Known issues</summary>